OpenDSA/OpenDSA/RST/en/Blockchain/Cryptography.rst

 message or transaction.
-At the same time, this process allows a participant to keep their "real world" identity secret, while still convincing everyone else involved that they have the right to make the transaction involved.
+At the same time, this process allows a participant to keep their "real world" identity secret, while still convincing everyone else involved that they have the right to make a given transaction.

 To start, a participant generates a coordinated pair of keys: their public key and their private key.
-They use a cryptographic hash function to do this for all the usual reasons, that they cannot be reverse engineered.
+They use a cryptographic hash function to do this for the usual reason, that the resulting hash cannot be reverse engineered.
+The point to the keys is that they are functional inverses of each other.
+That is, you can use either one to encrypt a message, and then use the other one to decrypt the message.
-They publish the public key, and maintain the private key in secret.
+The participant will then publish the public key, and maintain the private key in secret.

-It is possible [EXPLAIN HOW] for the participant to use their private key to sign a message or transaction so that anyone can use the participant's public key to verify, with a small amount of computational effort, that the participant signed it.
+So now, the participant can hash their signature on a message or transaction using the private key.
+Anyone with the public key (which ought to be anyone who is interested) can then verify, with a small amount of computational effort, that the participant signed it.
+They do this by decrypting the signature.
 At the same time, it is computationally infeasible for anyone without the private key to sign a message and pass it off as signed by the participant.
-[EXPLAIN]
+Because that public key will just decrypt to gibberish if someone tried.
 This is essential in blockchains to verify who originated a message.

 Now we are going to demonstrate how RSA encryption is used to do this.